- Home

 Blood test

-The blood test may measure chemicals that are found or made in your liver, and check your red blood cell count (haemoglobin level).
-Low red blood cell levels (anaemia) are common in people with bowel cancer, but may also be caused by other conditions.
+You may have a blood test to check your general health and look for signs that you are losing blood from your bowel.
+The blood test may measure chemicals from your liver and check your red blood cell count (haemoglobin level).
+Having low red blood cells (anaemia) is common with bowel cancer, but it may also be caused by other conditions.

 Learn more about blood tests.